LIVE

 Parque Rodó

-It is the nearest neighborhood to downtown with a beach.
-Low buildings and tree-lined streets prevail, with multiple options for outdoor recreational activities such as the Ramírez Beach, Parque Rodó and the park’s “Canteras”, where the Teatro de Verano Ramón Collazo is located.
+In 20 minutes, you can make it to the city center and it´s the closest neighborhood to downtown with a beach.
+Low buildings and tree-lined streets prevail, with multiple options for outdoor recreational activities such as Ramírez beach, Parque Rodó, and the park quarries, where the Ramón Collazo Summer Theater is located.

-It has good public transport to the rest of the city, either in direct lines or through combinations.
-In 20 minutes you can get to downtown.
-It has the National Museum of Visual Arts and the Julio Vilamajó Museum, as well as some universities and an intense nightlife.
+It has good public transportation to the rest of the city, either by direct lines or through combinations.
+It has the National Museum of Visual Arts and the Julio Vilamajó Museum, as well as some universities and an active nightlife.

 Punta Carretas

-It is one of the most valued neighborhoods in Montevideo for its panoramic waterfront promenade, including attractions such as the Lighthouse, La Estacada Beach, the Golf Club, which covers one-third of the neighborhood, and the Villa Biarritz Park.
+It is one of the most popular neighborhoods in Montevideo for its panoramic coastal seaside, including attractions such as the lighthouse, La Estacada beach, the Golf Club, which occupies a third of the neighborhood, and the Villa Biarritz Park.

-Despite its residential atmosphere, it has tree-lined streets, a shopping mall and medium and high-level businesses and hotels.
-It offers several services such as cinemas, a theater and the Zorrilla Museum.
-It is one of the areas with the greatest gastronomic offer, providing nightly entertainment.
+Besides its residential point with tree-lined streets, you can also find a shopping mall, and medium and upscale businesses and hotels.
+It offers several services such as cinemas, a theater, and the Zorrilla Museum.
+It is one of the areas with the largest range of restaurants, which provide nightly entertainment.

 Tres Cruces

-The activities of the neighborhood are determined by the Tres Cruces bus terminal and its shopping mall.
-It is the most important point of departure and arrival of interdepartmental and international passenger transport in the country.
-The area is served by the main avenues.
-Outside the terminal there is public transport to the rest of the city, mainly with direct lines.
-In the surrounding area, there are some local restaurants, neighborhood shops and mid-range hotels.
-The neighborhood has quick access to many different areas.
-The distance to downtown is 15 minutes.
+The neighborhood's activities are determined by the Tres Cruces bus terminal and its shopping center.
+It is the most important point of departure and arrival for interstate and international passenger transportation in the country.
+The area is intersected by the main avenues.
+Outside the terminal, there is public transportation to the rest of the city, mainly with direct lines to other neighborhoods.
+In the surrounding area, there is a limited offer of local cuisine, neighborhood stores, and mid-level hotels.
+This area offers quick access to a wide range of different locations.
+The distance from here to downtown is only 15 minutes.

 Parque Batlle

-The neighborhood was created around the park at the beginning of the 20th century, bordered by important avenues.
-Internal streets have residential sectors with different types of houses and tree-lined streets.
-The distance to downtown is 30 minutes.
-It has the highest concentration of hospitals and clinics.
-Regarding recreational activities, it has the Estadio Centenario, the Athletics Track, several soccer fields and the Velódromo, which also serves as a stage for carnival and other shows.
-It also houses the Villa Dolores Park, the Museum of Live Sciences, the Sea Turtle Center and the Planetarium.
+The area was built around this park in the twentieth century and is bordered by important avenues.
+The residential areas consist of houses of various categories and tree-lined streets.
+The distance from this area to downtown is about a 30-minute ride.
+It has the highest concentration of hospitals and health clinics.
+In terms of leisure activities, it has the Centenario Stadium, the athletics track, several soccer fields, and the Velodrome, which also serves as the stage for certain carnival festivities and other shows.
+It also houses the Villa Dolores Park, the Museum of Living Sciences, the Sea Turtle Center, and the Planetarium.

 Prado